-Traveling To The Philippines With My Parents Completely Changed The Way I See My Childhood
+Returning To The Philippines As An Adult Changed How I See My First-Generation Childhood

 Growing up as a first-generation Filipino in America, life wasn't always the easiest.
 I knew from a very young age that I was different; I didn't see people who looked like me on TV or in movies or books.
 In school, I didn't feel as beautiful as my Caucasian classmates.
 Strangers and friends have asked me questions like, "What are you?" and "Where are you really from?" and "Do you speak 'ching chong'?" my whole life.
 Despite these hurtful and ignorant comments, I've tried my best to be a proud Filipino, even if it hasn't always come easily.
 But when I was 22, I took a trip back to the Philippines with my parents.
 Seeing their journey and knowing the sacrifices they made gave me a new appreciation for what it means to be proud of who I am.

 I grew up in Tampa, Florida, in a mostly Caucasian neighborhood where there were so many things about my childhood that highlighted how different my upbringing was from everyone else's.
 For starters, my parents were the only ones who hadn't been born in the United States.
 At school, my classmates ate sandwiches in the cafeteria for lunch while I ate rice and stews like sinigang (a signature Filipino tamarind stew) and chicken adobo (a Filipino staple served in a pungent sauce made of vinegar and soy sauce) in thermoses that smelled "funky" (by other kids' standards).
 I vividly remember some of my classmates picking up their things and moving away to avoid the smell.